Poverty and economics

 The Church and Society Council submitted a paper to the Scottish Fuel Poverty Forum stating the views of the Church of Scotland

 Even in a wealthy society like the UK, people who work full-time can still live close to the margin of subsistence.
 Campaigners and churches are calling for the Government and employers to provide a living wage.
 Find information here:

 How just is your church?
 These resources consist of 12 modules which can be adapted to suit house groups, youth groups, guilds and church services.
 The material could be used for a single evening focussing on justice or it could provide a six month programme.
 Resources are available to download free.
 A DVD with multimedia resources and extra support material is also available and printed copies can be ordered for a small charge.

-- Visit the Just Church website.
+Visit the Just Church website for more information